prashik24/Flipkart-Clone/Readme.md

 why u are doing thi right now baato na  what to do ...hello everyone how are u

 do u know me sab thik hai bro
-if jaante to yeh na bolte aap sab mujhe  mujhe kya ho gaya hai baato yaar .. resome
+if jaante to yeh na bolte aap sab mujhe  mujhe kya ho gaya hai baato yaar .. resome  hello everyone